-Injection of high-titer suspensions of adenoviral recombinants containing dystrophin cDNA (truncated 200 kd gene) into muscles produces many dystrophin-positive muscle fibers initially but the prevalence of dystrophin-positive fibers declines in two months, probably due to elimination of transduced muscle fibers by the immune response of the host mediated by cytotoxic CD8+ lymphocytes.
+Injection of high-titer suspensions of adenoviral recombinants containing dystrophin cDNA (truncated 200 kd gene) into muscles produces many dystrophin-positive muscle fibers initially but the prevalence of dystrophin-positive fibers declines in 2 months, probably due to elimination of transduced muscle fibers by the immune response of the host mediated by cytotoxic CD8+ lymphocytes.
 This points out the need for suppression of host immune response if adenoviral vector-mediated gene transfer is to become a practical method of gene replacement therapy.
 FK506 (an immunosuppressant agent) treatment of experimental animals improves the efficiency of adenoviral-mediated gene transfer and permits a sustained high-level dystrophin expression.

 Gene expression in muscles is monitored by immunocytochemical staining for the detecting dystrophin.
 False-positive staining can be due to reverting fibers seen both in mdx mice and humans.
 In the case of human trials, this can be controlled by selecting patients with dystrophin deletions and using antibodies that recognize epitomes internal to the deletion indicating that staining is due to reversion.